19 Smart Facts About Albert Einstein

-5. Einstein refreshed his brain by playing the violin.
+5. Albert Einstein refreshed his brain by playing the violin.

 Whenever Einstein needed to relax, he turned to music.
 He started violin lessons at age 5 and, at around 17, impressed his teachers at cantonal school with his playing during a music exam.
 Around 1914, when Einstein lived in Berlin, he'd play sonatas with his friend and fellow theoretical physicist, Max Planck.
 And after he became famous, Einstein would play a handful benefit concerts alongside greats like Fritz Kreisler.
 "Music helps him when he is thinking about his theories," his second wife, Elsa, said.
 "He goes to his study, comes back, strikes a few chords on the piano, jots something down, returns to his study."
 [PDF]

 6. Fashion was not Albert Einstein's strong suit.